fanglingsu/vimb/commands.md

 assign keybindings and much more.
 Also the keybindings are only shortcut for the commands itself.

-Commands can be called in Insert Mode from the inputbox in the way like `:[count]command[ param[=value]]`.
+Commands can be called in Input Mode from the inputbox in the way like `:[count]command[ param[=value]]`.
 But some commands are not available in Command Mode and therefore not callable directly.
 To use them too, they must be bound to the keybinding.